vnphanquang/svelte-put/packages/actions/movable/api/docs/movable.movablelimitdelta.md

 ## Remarks

-- If a single value is provided, it will be applied to both axes. - If parent is set, the delta value is additive.
+- If a single value is provided, it will be applied to both axes.

+- If parent is set, the delta value is additive.
 It will be added beyond the parent bounds.
-For example, for y-axis \[-delta + parent.top, parent.bottom + delta\]. - If percentage is used, it will be relative to the width / height of the \*\*node\*\* itself. - Currently only `px` and `%` are supported.
+For example, y-axis limit: `[-delta + parent.top, parent.bottom + delta]`

+- If percentage is used, it will be relative to the width / height of the \*\*node\*\* itself.
+For example, y-axis limit: `[-percentage * node.height + parent.top, parent.bottom + percentage * node.height]`

+- Currently only `px` and `%` are supported.
 See example for usage.

 ## Example